DataDog/integrations-core/gitlab/README.md

 - Visualize and monitor metrics collected via Gitlab through Prometheus

-See the [Gitlab documentation][1] for more information about Gitlab and its integration with Prometheus
+See the [Gitlab documentation][1] for more information about Gitlab and its integration with Prometheus.

 ## Setup